-With a lack of ability to truly understand the physical activity patterns of our extinct ancestors, studies of extant hunter gatherers perhaps offer the most valuable insight into what physical activity patterns we should be following.
-Indeed, they typically are more active on the whole than people in modern industrialised populations (Eaton & Eaton, 2003) and spend at least some of their time performing more vigorous intensity of effort activities (Gurven et al., 2013).
-However, when it comes to the types and modalities of physical activity, these are highly variable and influenced by sexual division of labour, occupation duration, habitat quality, and hunting and logistical mobility (Grove, 2009).
+With a lack of ability to truly understand the physical activity patterns of our extinct ancestors, studies of extant hunter-gatherers perhaps offer the most valuable insight into what physical activity patterns we should be following.
+Indeed, they typically are more active on the whole than people in modern industrialized populations (Eaton & Eaton, 2003) and spend at least some of their time performing more vigorous intensity of effort activities (Gurven et al., 2013).
+However, when it comes to the types and modalities of physical activity, these are highly variable and influenced by the sexual division of labor, occupation duration, habitat quality, and hunting and logistical mobility (Grove, 2009).

 - Select a modality based upon personal preference (or sporting requirement) whilst considering the potential injury risks associated with it; consider the risk-reward ratio.

-- Focus upon utilising a high intensity of effort (preferably maximal or near maximal) at least some of the time whilst performing low intensity of effort activity the majority of the time.
+- Focus upon utilizing a high intensity of effort (preferably maximal or near-maximal) at least some of the time whilst performing low intensity of effort activity the majority of the time.